pmd/pmd/docs/pages/pmd/rules/pom/errorprone.md

 **Priority:** Medium (3)

 Using that expression in dependency declarations seems like a shortcut, but it can go wrong.
-By far the most common problem is the use of 6.1.0-SNAPSHOT in a BOM or parent POM.
+By far the most common problem is the use of ${project.version} in a BOM or parent POM.

 ```
 //dependency/version/text[contains(@Image,'{project.version}')]